Wednesday 13: Wednesday 13

 On November 14, 2008, Poole released his first live album, Fuck It, We'll Do It Live.
 The CD/DVD package was recorded in 2008 at Crocodile Rock in Allentown, Pennsylvania.
 Wednesday 13 released it exclusively through Hot Topic, just as he had for Skeletons.
 A two-track digital download entitled Xanaxtasy was released on December 24, 2010, through iTunes.
 The release was announced on Wednesday 13's Facebook page on December 20, 2010, and contains two songs recorded during his 2009 sessions.
 Of the two songs, "Xanaxtasy" was previously released in the Bloodwork EP limited edition vinyl and "It's a Wonderful Lie" was previously released on his limited edition vinyl release From Here to the Hearse.
 During May 2011, Poole released a remix album/EP titled Re-Animated and announced that a portion of all sales for the first month would be donated to the American Red Cross.

 On Wednesday, July 13, Wednesday released the track listing for Calling All Corpses via Bravewords.
 The album was released on October 11 in the US and October 10 elsewhere.
 He released his fifth album, The Dixie Dead, on February 19, 2013, and his sixth album, Monsters of the Universe: Come Out and Plague, on January 12, 2015.

-He his seventh album, Condolences, was released on June 2, 2017, after signing with Nuclear Blast.
+His seventh album, Condolences, was released on June 2, 2017, after signing with Nuclear Blast.
+This was followed by Necrophaze in 2019.

+On 7 October 2022, he released his ninth studio album, Horifier, after signing with Napalm Records.

+In 2025, Wednesday 13 embarked on the No Such Thing as Monsters tour across the US, and announced a tenth studio album: Mid Death Crisis.